kangminsukdotcom/blog/content/blog/oh-south-korea.md

 ideas torched.

 Watch the kids dance and smile.
-Watch the idols born, burned,
+Watch the idols born and burned.
-and killed on TV.
 Watch the elected emperors
 flying business around the world.

 Chant and chant.
 Celebrate and celebrate.
-The ruler reigns again.
+Our ruler reigns again.